Crookedconverse/hassio_alarm/README.md

-# Home Assistant - Custom Alarm Interface!
+# Home Assistant

-## Custom Alarm from "Gazos Calvertos" with Node Red, Unifi Cameras, TasmoAdmin, and Configurator.
+## Custom Alarm from "Gazos Calvertos" and integrations by Matthew Neeper using Node Red, Unifi Cameras, TasmoAdmin, Slack, DropBox, Twilio, Google TTS and Configurator.

 This configuration uses the alarm system made by "Gazos Calvertos" with Node-Red which sends Unifi Video Stream Images via Slack and text message.
 The system will also call a phone number and using Google TTS deliver a message that the alarm has been triggered along with text messages with current images from Unifi Video cameras while also posting them in slack.